Princeton45/DevOps-Cloud-Resume-Challenge/README.md

 2. **Back-end**:
-   - API Gateway: Exposes a RESTful API endpoint that the front-end can call.
+   - API Gateway: Exposes a HTTP API endpoint that the front-end can call.
    - Lambda (Python): Contains the logic to update and retrieve the visitor count.
    - DynamoDB: Stores the visitor count data.